-Chandigarh is an education hub of North India.
+IAS Coaching in Chandigarh – Chandigarh is an education hub of North India.
 Thousands of IAS aspirants come to Chandigarh from the states of Punjab, Haryana, and Himachal & Jammu-Kashmir for IAS coaching.
-Our institute is the regions no. 1 institute for providing specialized IAS Coaching in Chandigarh.
-Our aim is to imparting not only the In-depth knowledge of Subjects but also emphasising on the leadership development, ethics and social responsibility, time Management and mind-power development so as to ensure that our tomorrow’s administrative Officers can face every challenge of their life and it also opens new doors of life for them.
+Our institute is the regions no. 1 Institute for providing specialized IAS Coaching in Chandigarh.
+Our aim is to impart not only the In-depth knowledge of Subjects but also emphasizing on the leadership development, ethics and social responsibility, time Management and mind-power development so as to ensure that our tomorrow’s administrative Officers can face every challenge of their life and it also opens new doors of life for them.

 Main highlights of our coaching institute are:

-- Personalized Coaching is provided to all the students.
+- Personalized Coaching is provided to all students.

 - Interactive Sessions are organized with the subject experts /Administrative Officers so that students can get to know the exam pattern and clear their doubts if any.

-- GD(Group Discussions) sessions are conducted between the students which gives a chance to share their ideas and listen others thoughts which improves your thinking process and communication skills which plays an important role in clearing UPSC Exams.
+- GD(Group Discussions) sessions are conducted between the students which give a chance to share their ideas and listen to others thoughts which improve your thinking process and communication skills which plays an important role in clearing UPSC Exams.

 - Hostel facility is provided for the students.